ZeeCoder/container-query/README.md

 ## Caveats / Notes

-* The ResizeObserver reacts in ~20ms.
+* The ResizeObserver polyfill reacts in ~20ms.
 For the most part that should be ok, but if you need more control over when a container applies new styles, however, you can switch off the observing behaviour, and call the `adjust` method on the Container instance manually, when you see fit.
-* Due to the above mentioned 20ms reaction time, the more you nest containers, the slower change propagates from top to bottom.
+  Due to this 20ms reaction time, the more you nest containers, the slower change propagates from top to bottom. (**This is a no longer an issue** if the native `ResizeObserver` is available, for example in Chrome 64 and up.)
 * Styles are applied with the `Element.style.setProperty` method by default.
   This logic will probably be configurable in the future (#50) which will allow for different approaches.
 (Using [Styletron](https://github.com/rtsao/styletron), for